 eSmart Libraries helps public libraries better integrate cyber safety and wellbeing practices and promote the safe use of online technology in their communities.

-Backed by an investment of $8 million by the Telstra Foundation, eSmart Libraries is working to connect Australia's 1,500 public libraries with the eSmart Framework and is already in almost 60% of libraries across the country.
+Backed by an investment of $8 million by the Telstra Foundation, eSmart Libraries is working to connect Australia's 1,500 public libraries with the eSmart Framework and is already in more than 70% of libraries across the country.

 There is no fee for a library to join eSmart Libraries in order to gain access to the framework, resources, newsletters and support available.